DuPont sees better-than-expected quarterly results on coronavirus-led demand

-(Reuters) - Industrial materials maker DuPont (DD.N) said on Monday it expects to report first-quarter results well above analysts’ estimates, as the coronavirus outbreak lifted demand for its products used in personal protection and water filtration.
+April 20 (Reuters) - Industrial materials maker DuPont said on Monday it expects to report first-quarter results well above analysts’ estimates, as the coronavirus outbreak lifted demand for its products used in personal protection and water filtration.

 DuPont said it expects first-quarter adjusted earnings per share between 82 cents and 84 cents on net sales of about $5.2 billion.